marcosanfilippo/lab2/README.md

 (commands specs on bottom of paragraph)

 * CREATE IMAGE:
+# Dockerfile must not be specified, it will be searched automatically

-$ docker build -t IMAGE_NAME PATH/TO/FOLDER/Dockerfile
+$ docker build -t IMAGE_NAME PATH/TO/Dockerfile

 # or use: